seemon/NTokenizers.Extensions.Spectre.Console/docs/ai.md

 # AI Chat Stream Example

 This page demonstrates how to use NTokenizers.Extensions.Spectre.Console with AI chat clients, particularly for handling streaming responses from language models.
-This is especially useful when working with AI frameworks like Microsoft.Extensions.AI.
+This is especially useful when working with AI frameworks like **Microsoft.Extensions.AI**.

 ## Overview